freyamade/natural-void/README.md

   - 660000  # Main Red
   - 1A141D

+Eventually (read; as soon as ASTTW Chapter 2 starts) I will add a theme selector to the site to pick between the Chapter colour schemes.

 # Wavelength for player
 The wavelength player tool is provided by https://www.npmjs.com/package/waveplayer.
-This will also be styled using the main colours of the theme.
+This will also be styled using the main colours of the (chosen) theme.